giuliabaldini/brainclustering/README.md

 The clustering method can be either `kmeans` or `nesting`. `kmeans` is the fastest.

 Each of the following commands can be run on 3D images or 2D slices.
 The default is to run it on 3D images.
 To change this, add
-`--sliced` to any command or change the second argument from `3` to `2` when running the bash script.
+`--sliced` to any command.
 To choose a slice to run the algorithms on, use the parameter `--chosen_slice` in the python script.
 At the moment only transverse slices are supported and the default slice is the middle transverse slice for images of size 240x240x155.